analogrelay/analogrelay.github.io/_posts/2013-02-19-lambdas-vs-method-groups.md

 	Running Method Group Test
 	Finished Method Group Test
-	Elapsed: 1.5085E+006ns
+	Elapsed: 1.5171E+006ns
-	Average: 1.5085E-002ns
+	Average: 1.5171E-002ns
 	High-Precision?
 Yes
 	Press Enter to Continue

 	Running Lambda Test
 	Finished Lambda Test
-	Elapsed: 9.3071E+002ns
+	Elapsed: 9.9125E+005ns
-	Average: 9.3071E-006ns
+	Average: 9.9125E-003ns
 	High-Precision?
 Yes
 	Press Enter to End

-The lambda case is faster by 10000x!
+The lambda case is noticibly faster!
 Note the difference in exponent (we're dealing with tiny numbers).
+Ok, so not much faster, but still, that's a significant result.

-Ok, what about memory.
+Now, what about memory.
 So I pulled up perfmon and added the .NET "Allocated Bytes/sec" counter.
 I'm not sure if that's the right one, but it certainly seemed to illustrate the point.
 This is what I saw:

 <img src="/assets/2013-02-19-lambdas-vs-method-groups/graph.gif" alt="Perfmon" />